gruvin/gsheets_hextools/README.md

 gruvin

 ### No stake data?
-This would require a public Web API, tailored to making HEX ERC20 contract calls — or some kind of Web3 library, ported for use in Google Docs scripting (javascript but ...?
-If anyne know s a path to this then please let me know.
-(Contact via my Github profile.)
+This would require a public Web API, tailored to making HEX ERC20 contract calls — or some kind of Web3 library, ported for use in Google Docs scripting (just javascript but too restricted?)
+If anyne know's a path to this then please make contact via my Github profile.

 ### Excel?
 I looked into doing an Excel version of this but OMFG, what a mess!
 Far to much work and even then the user would have to learn to much, just to use it.
 Damnit Micros0ft, you aint never gonna change.